AaronCastilloJimenez/meta-GRN-Root-Epidermis/README.md

 # meta-GRN-Root-Epidermis

-Code for analysis of the meta Gene Regulatory Network (meta-GRN) of Arabidopsis thaliana root epidermis cell fate.
+Code for analysis of the meta Gene Regulatory Network (meta-GRN) proposed in Cellular patterns in Arabidopsis root epidermis emerge from gene regulatory network and diffusion dynamical feedback

-Laboratorio de Genética Molecular, Desarrollo y Evolución de Plantas, Instituto de Ecología, UNAM, México.